-- Right of first refusal on any raw or natural resource discovered in the country:
+- The right of first refusal on any raw or natural resource discovered in the country:

-- Priority to French interests and companies in public procurement and public biding:
+- Priority to French interests and companies in public procurement and public bidding:

-- Exclusive right to supply Military equipment and Train the country’s Military officers:
+- The exclusive right to supply Military equipment and Train the country’s Military officers:

 - Right for France to pre-deploy troops and intervene in the country to defend its interests:

-- Obligation to make French the official language of the country and the language for education:
+- The obligation to make French the official language of the country and the language for education:

-- Obligation to use France colonial money FCFA:
+- The obligation to use France colonial money FCFA:

-- Obligation to send France annual balance and reserve report:
+- The obligation to send France annual balance and reserve report: